SuhairShareef/AES_CBC_BMP_Encryption/README.md

 # AES_CBC_BMP_Encryption
-**This is a project for encrypting and decrypting a bitmap image using AES CBC mode and RC4 random number genrator**
+**This is a project for encrypting and decrypting a bitmap image using AES CBC mode and RC4 random number generator**

 Author: Suhair Shareef